maticnetwork/zkevm-docs/docs/architecture.md

 sidebar_label: Architecture
 description: Introduction to Polygon zkEVM and it's architecture.
 keywords:
-  - docs
-  - zk rollups
   - polygon
-  - proof
-  - Polygon zkEVM
-  - efficiency
-  - hermez
   - zkEVM
-  - polygon zkEVM
   - architecture
+  - Consensus Contract
+  - Synchronizer
+  - zkProver
+  - zkEVM Bridge
+  - Verifier
 ---

-## Overview

 Polygon zkEVM handles state transitions caused by Ethereum Layer 2 transaction executions (transactions that users send to the network).
-Following that, it creates validity proofs that attest to the accuracy of these off-chain state change calculations by utilising zero-knowledge features.
+Following that, it creates validity proofs that attest to the accuracy of these off-chain state change calculations by utilizing zero-knowledge features.

 The major components of zkEVM are: